 - University Admission Centre (UAC) [only available to domestic students]

 For more information on the difference between IPT via myUNSW and UAC you should check the Faculty of Engineering website.

 If you are a postgraduate student please ensure you meet the requirements listed on the Faculty Enrolment Rules website.
 You can then download the application form from the PG IPT website and email your application to firstname.lastname@example.org.
 Your application will be assessed after release of results for the current semester.

 You may enrol in any course as long as the requisites are observed, however you should review your enrolment after the IPT Acceptance Period and before the start of semester to ensure the courses you selected will count towards the program you are enrolled in.

 Selecting your courses for the coming semester can be challenging.
 A good starting point is to consult the program structure outlined on our website here.

 Students should also check the UNSW Computing Enrolment Advice page.

 UNSW Computing does NOT offer any courses during the Winter Break (June-July).

 Yes, Summer Semester enrolments open in October.
-UNSW Computing offers:
+UNSW Computing is offering:

 COMP2521 - Data Structures and Algorithms